Roger Barows

-Roger Barows (Japanese: ロジャーバローズ, foaled 24 January 2016) is a Japanese Thoroughbred racehorse.
+Roger Barows (Japanese: ロジャーバローズ; 24 January 2016 - 25 June 2024) was a Japanese Thoroughbred racehorse and briefly a breeding stallion before his death at the young age of 8 years.
 He showed some promise as a juvenile in 2018 when he won on his debut and ran second in his only other race.
 In the following spring he won a minor event in January and finished second in the Kyoto Shimbun Hai before recording an upset victory in the Tokyo Yushun.
-His racing career was ended by injury in August.
+His racing career ended in August of that same year due to an injury.

 Background

-Roger Barows is a bay colt with a white blaze bred in Japan by the Tobino Farm.
+Roger Barows was a bay colt with a white blaze bred in Japan by the Tobino Farm.
 As a foal in 2016 he was consigned to the Select Sale and was bought for ¥84,240,000 by Hirotsugu Inokuma.
 The colt was sent into training with Katsuhiko Sumii.

 He was from the ninth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Roger Barows' dam Little Book was bred in the United Kingdom and showed very little racing ability in her home country, recording one third place in ten starts before being sold for 230,000 guineas in 2012 and being exported to Japan.
 She was a half sister to Donna Blini, the dam of Gentildonna.